-These are collections of electronically stored data or unit records (facts, bibliographic data, abstracts, texts) with a common user interface and software for the retrieval and manipulation of the data, for which temporary or permanent access rights have been acquired through payment by the library, or by formal agreement with the State Library or a cooperative agreement within the state or region.
+These are collections of electronically stored data or unit records (facts, bibliographic data, abstracts, texts) with a common user interface and software for the retrieval and manipulation of the data, for which temporary or permanent access rights have been acquired through payment by the library (directly or through a cooperative agreement within the state or region), or acquired by formal agreement with the State Library.
 The data or records are usually collected with a particular intent and relate to a defined topic.
 A database may be issued on CD-ROM, diskette, or other direct access method, or as a computer file accessed via dial-up methods or via the internet.
 This includes services, available through subscription, lease, license, consortia membership or agreement from such vendors as Gale, ProQuest, and EBSCO Host, but excludes services for electronic serial titles and other electronic serial databases such as Project MUSE, OCLC ECO Project, NetLibrary.
 Note: a library's OPAC can be considered a licensed database.
 Each database is counted individually even if access to several databases is supported through the same vendor interface.
 SEARCHES are unique query submissions to a database.
 Typically a search is recorded each time a search form is sent/submitted to the server.
 Subsequent activities to review or browse among the records retrieved or the process of isolating the correct single item desired do not represent additional searches, unless the parameters defining the retrieval set are modified.
-See: Local Licensed Databases, State Licensed Databases, Other Licensed Databases, Database Licensing Expenditures, Electronic Serial Subscriptions
+See: Local Licensed Databases, State Licensed Databases, Database Licensing Expenditures